gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideValidation.md

 }
 </pre>

-<p>Lastly, we must tell GWT to use deferred binding to generate our validator object, adding the following snippet
+Lastly, we must tell GWT to use deferred binding to generate our validator object, adding the following snippet to your `module.gwt.xml`.
-to your <tt>module.gwt.xml</tt>.</p>

 <pre class="prettyprint">
 &lt;inherits name=&quot;org.hibernate.validator.HibernateValidator&quot; /&gt;